youtube/cobalt/cobalt/site/docs/reference/starboard/modules/12/drm.md

 ### SbDrmSystem ###

-A handle to a DRM system which can be used with either an SbDecoder or a SbPlayer.
+A handle to a DRM system which can be used with either an SbDecoder or an SbPlayer.

 #### Definition ####